-2.1 Country Context
+3.1 Country context

-The project for the Promotion of Cottage Industries in Rural and Urban Areas is developed and implemented in an Iraqi context characterized by over 2 decades of wars, sanctions, isolation, and political and sectarian violence that led to social disruption, general economic distress, dramatic deterioration of infrastructure, institutions, security conditions, quality of life, human development prospects and opportunities for the development of sustainable livelihoods.
-It is estimated8 for 2003 that over 40% of the Iraqi population is unemployed and 50% food insecure

-In this context, the project is considered as the first intervention (referred to as Cottage Industry I) in a cluster of projects for a total amount of about USD 25.0 million aiming at restoring the livelihoods of vulnerable households.
+- 16. The project for the Promotion of Cottage Industries in Rural and Urban Areas is developed and implemented in an Iraqi context characterized by over 2 decades of wars, sanctions, isolation, and political and sectarian violence that led to social disruption, general economic distress, dramatic deterioration of infrastructure, institutions, security conditions, quality of life, human development prospects and opportunities for the development of sustainable livelihoods.
+It is estimated8 for 2003 that over 40% of the Iraqi population is unemployed and 50% food insecure - 17.
+In this context, the project is considered as the first intervention (referred to as Cottage Industry I) in a cluster of projects for a total amount of about USD 25.0 million Iraq aiming at restoring the livelihoods of vulnerable households.
 This objective would be achieved through the improvement of their technical and business management skills and access to support services to establish individual or group based income generating cottage industries micro enterprises and to increase their chances in finding employment opportunities.

-2.2 Project History and Description
+3.2 Project history and description

-Following a request by the transitional Government of Iraq (GOI) and on the basis of the findings of a socio-economic survey conducted by FAO in 2003 in southern and central Iraq, two project proposals were prepared.
-The first by FAO for the promotion of food related cottage industries and the second by UNIDO for the development of cottage industry for the re-integration of internally displaced persons (IDPs) and returnees.
+- 18. Following a request by the transitional Government of Iraq (GOI) and on the basis of the findings of a socio-economic survey conducted by FAO in 2003 in southern and central Iraq, two project proposals were prepared.
+The first by FAO for the promotion of food related cottage industries and the second by UNIDO for the development of cottage industry for the re-integration of internally displaced persons (IDPs) and returnees. - 19.
 Subsequently in 2004, FAO and UNIDO prepared jointly a consolidated project proposal entitled "Promotion of Cottage Industries in Rural and Urban Areas in the 4 Governorates of the Lower South of IRAQ: Thi-Qar, Missan, Muthanna and Basra, where 54% to 94% of the households is below the vulnerability threshold of an annual income level equal to or less than 1,700,000 ID (equivalent to US\$970 at the prevailing exchange rate).
-The majority of these vulnerable groups are of rural origin and totally reliant upon generating an income from employment or from home-based micro enterprises.
+The majority of these vulnerable groups are of rural origin and totally reliant upon generating an income from employment or from home-based micro enterprises. - 20.
 The consolidated project proposal was reviewed and endorsed by the Iraqi Government and the UNDG Iraq Trust Fund (UNDG-ITF) Steering Committee.
-On $6^{\rm th}$ June 2004, an agreement was reached between UNDP and the Italian Government to finance the project from UNDG-ITF using the Italian earmarked contribution to UNIDO under Cluster A (agriculture, food security, environment, and natural resource management) of the UNDG-ITF.
+On 6th June 2004, an agreement was reached between UNDP and the Italian Government to finance the project from UNDG-ITF using the Italian earmarked contribution to UNIDO under Cluster A (agriculture, food security, environment, and natural resource management) of the UNDG-ITF. - 21.
+For a total cost of US\$ 5,013,000, the project is designed to comply with the UNDG ITF required 24 months implementation period for an emergency intervention.
+The projected activities include: a need assessment survey of the cottage industry sector, training of trainers in entrepreneurship development and technologies; rehabilitation/construction and equipment of vocational training centers; development of training material; selection and training of about 6000 beneficiaries; distribution of start up toolkits; establishment of food and non food cottage industries micro enterprises by individual beneficiaries and Production Associations/Groups(PA/Gs); creation of Cottage Industries Community Centers (CICCs); and provision of mentoring support to individual beneficiaries and PA/Gs.

-8 Project document.
+8 Project document